-Many families that are employing a hired caregiver feel that the main challenge is finding someone that’s a good fit.
-That part’s certainly important, but you also have to make sure you take the right steps to protect your family legally.
-If you don’t, you could end up facing a lawsuit.
+If you’re wondering, “can a caregiver sue me?” the short answer is yes.
+When you think you’ve found the perfect caregiver to hire for your loved one, make sure to take the right steps to protect your family legally.
+If you don’t, you could end up facing a caregiver lawsuit.

-Minimum wage requirements count toward the first 40 hours a week, but according to attorney Nance L. Schick, beyond that, you may be expected to pay time and a half.
+Minimum wage requirements count toward the first 40 hours a week, but beyond that, you may be expected to pay time and a half, according to attorney Nance L. Schick.
 Even if the total for the week stays under 40 hours, “some states might also require overtime pay after eight hours in one day.”

-When you hire a home care aid as an employee, you become responsible for all the obligations business owners take on for their employees.
+When you hire a home care aide as an employee, in general you become responsible for all the obligations business owners take on for their employees.
 That includes worker’s compensation if your hired caregiver gets hurt while caring for your loved one.

 Schick had a client hit with a lawsuit of this type after firing a caregiver.
 “This terminated companion alleged that she was injured while walking with the 90-something-year-old woman, who used a wheeled walker.”
 Even though the woman and her family never knew about the purported injury until they learned about the lawsuit, they were stuck defending the claims in court.

-If you’re found guilty in a case like this, the damages are considerable.
-In New York, where Nance practices, families can be required to pay the costs of medical expenses and lost earnings, as well as additional penalties if they don’t have the required insurance.
+If a court rules in favor of the caregiver, the damages could be considerable.
+In New York, where Schick practices, families can be required to pay the costs of medical expenses and lost earnings, as well as additional penalties if they don’t have the required insurance.

-“One year of penalties can be as high as $73,000, and many of these caregivers are employed for several years before they file claims,” she says.
+“One year of penalties can be as high as $73,000, and many of these caregivers are employed for several years before they file claims,” Schick says.

-Few families can swallow that kind of cost.
+Few families can afford that kind of cost.

 This is a simple but extremely important step to take before you hire a caregiver on your own.